jamonholmgren/ProMotion/README.md

 * PR #705 Adds split-screen support for large iPhones
 * PR #736 Adds the index path when deleting a cell
 * Several other bugfix PRs

-## Version 2.4.0

-This release includes several new features and is backwards compatible with all 2.x releases.

-* PR #686 Adds :searchable to the whitelisted properties a cell can have so that a warning is not generated.
-* PR #688 Adds support for SDWebImage and takes preference over JMImageCache. _JMImageCache will still be supported till ProMotion 3.0 but we highly recommend you switch to SDWebImage._
-* PR #679 Extract methods from tablescreen for reuse in modules for [redpotion](https://github.com/infinitered/redpotion).
-* PR #677 Added `add_child_screen` and `remove_child_screen` methods to `PM::Screen`.
-* PR #687 Adds persisting tab order when changed by the user for tab bars over 5 screens.

 # Apps built on ProMotion